pink10000/gathering/README.md

 # `gathering`

 # How do I get in?
-1. Be a UCSD student.
+1. Be a UCSD student or a former UCSD student.
 2. Have the buttons for `gathering`
 3. Have some content on your webpage.
 4. Submit a PR!